notefinity-app/notefinity-core/README.md

 ## Overview

 This is the open source core package of Notefinity.
-It provides the fundamental note management functionality that can be extended with proprietary plugins and features.
+It provides the fundamental page management functionality that can be extended with proprietary plugins and features.

 ## Features

-- **Note Management**: Create, read, update, and delete notes
+- **Page Management**: Create, read, update, and delete pages
 - **Type Safety**: Full TypeScript support with comprehensive type definitions
 - **Extensible Architecture**: Plugin-friendly design for adding custom functionality
 - **Logging**: Built-in logging system with configurable levels